All You Need To Know About Covid-19 Testing

 The most common technique used to test for SARS-CoV-2 is PCR (polymerase chain reaction), which is extremely sensitive.
-PCR tests detect the genetic information (RNA) of the virus hence directly detecting the presence of the antigen, instead of antibodies – our immune system’s response.
+PCR tests detect the genetic information (RNA) of the virus directly, instead of relying on the antibodies produced by our immune system’s response.
 By detecting viral RNA, which is often present in the body before antibodies form or symptoms of the disease are present, the tests can tell if someone is infected by the virus very early on3.

 Although the genetic material (RNA) in coronavirus is unique and can be used to identify its presence in an individual, swabs can only procure a tiny, inefficient sample for testing.
 This is where PCR comes in.
 By mixing the initial amount of RNA with special-targeting proteins (primers) and RNA building blocks, the amount of the genetic material obtained is multiplied.
 This large amount is then easily detected, giving a more accurate test result.